carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/webinar-3/src/notes.md

         > Moved buttons to a new component
         > Added the action creator inside the /src/actions
         > Added action 2nd argument to the /src/reducers and log the action

+    - Nothig works as imagened as the reducer just returns the same state.

+        > action: {type: "@@redux/INITn.2.y.a.e.a"}

+            Well, do not concern yourself so much about that.
+It is an action passed by Redux itself when setting up your app.
+It is usually called the Redux init action, and it is passed into the reducer when Redux initialises your application with the initial state of the app.
+        > Create reducer
+            - We see that on console the state changes .. but not in the view -